 Next, dampen a cotton cloth with the juice and use it to clean the water taps in the bathroom, bathtub, kitchen, and washing machine.
 This also a great way to clean lime deposits and spots.

 Allow this mixture to sit on these surfaces for about 10 minutes and then remove the juice with warm water or a moist cloth.
 If the water in your house is very hard, you can also add a bit of vinegar for better results.
 At the same time, you can do “deep cleaning” by rubbing half of a lemon directly on to the taps and cleaning them later with a wet cloth.

 How to Eliminate Odors from your Closet with Lemon

-Cut two lemons in half and extract the juice and put it into a spray bottle.
-Add the same amount of water as lemon juice and mix well.
-Spray this mixture in an area of your closet that has mold.
-You do not have to soak it, just moisten it a bit.
-Allow it to work for several hours.
-If the odor remains, repeat the procedure.
+Cut two lemons in half, extract the juice, and put it into a spray bottle.
+Add equal parts water and mix well.
+Spray into an area of your closet that has mold.
+You don’t have to soak it, just moisten it a bit.
+Let it work for several hours.
+Also, if the odor remains, just repeat the procedure.

-Images courtesy of Kirsten Loza, Essie, Leslie Seaton, debaird, Thomas Rousing, Amy Stephenson.
+Images courtesy of Kirsten Loza, Essie, Leslie Seaton, debaird, Thomas Rousing, Amy Stephenson.It might interest you...

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.